ambitiousfew/goll/readme.md

-# Goll: Ollama CLI Tool

-ALPHA CODE!
-Needs more testing but the basics work.

-The Ollama CLI tool is a simple command-line interface for generating responses from the Ollama API.
-The tool reads model configuration files from specified folders, sends requests to the API, and prints the responses.
-It supports chaining multiple prompts by using the output of one prompt as the input for the next prompt.
+# Goll

+Goll is a simple command-line interface for chaining multiple prompts when using Ollama API.

+*This thing is highly experimental.* Needs more testing but the basics work.
+Our testing will focus on chaining prompts using a mix of unstructured and structured prompts.
+Also not sure how a local Ollama instance will perform when we potentially switch out relatively large models for each step in a chain on a resource constrained local server.

+## Background

+ We wanted a very simple CLI to enable us to break up more complex prompts into a pipeline of smaller, task oriented prompts using local Ollama.
+We also wanted to be able to easily adjust the model and it's settings for each prompt in the pipeline.
+There appears to be plenty of UI's to support chat with custom callbacks etc.  Also projects like Fabric AI.
+We just wanted something simple to use from command line focused on this use case.

+ Yes, naming is hard. `goll` is unique, short and easy to type.

 ## Features

-- Reads model configuration files from specified folders for each request.
-- Sends requests to the Ollama API to generate responses.
-- Supports chaining multiple prompts.
+- Supports simple chaining of multiple prompts.
-- Specify a timeout to cancel requests if they take too long.
-- Handles OS signals to gracefully cancel requests on interrupt.
+- Customize the model for each step in chain.
-- Prints responses and metrics such as tokens per second.
+- Prints and log each response with metrics such as tokens per second.
-- Logs the output file.
+- Solid support for structured/JSON output

 ## Prereqs